vivaria/edisonrul.ing/docs/source/cards/m/morphtronic-rusty-engine.md

 ### Card Rulings

-●This effect starts a chain, when the equipped monster is destroyed and “Morphtronic Rusty Engine” is sent to the GY (or removed from play due to “Macro Cosmos”, etc.).
+*   This effect starts a chain, when the equipped monster is destroyed and “Morphtronic Rusty Engine” is sent to the GY (or removed from play due to “Macro Cosmos”, etc.).